202C-Pilot/202C-Master-Course/syllabus.md

 ## Projects

 This course will hold you to the professional standards that prevail in your field.
 Each of your formal writing projects is expected to look professional and polished.
 At work, even a single error in spelling, grammar, or proofreading can jeopardize the effectiveness of some communications (depending on the rhetorical situation).
 Whether it is a resume, memo, or report, your communication should exhibit complete and appropriate format.
-Grading will reflect the great seriousness with which these matters are frequently viewed in the working world.
+Grading will reflect the seriousness with which these matters are frequently viewed in the working world.

 There are five major projects: